 Setup each transceiver by connecting the A1+ and AGND pins to “Analog Out” and “GND”, respectively.

-Using the Arbitrary Waveform Generator, produce a sine wave at 5KHz with 1.5V peak-to-peak and 2.5V offset.
+Using the Arbitrary Waveform Generator, produce a sine wave at 5kHz with 1.5V peak-to-peak and 2.5V offset.
 This will drive a sine wave as an optical output.

 Enable the oscilloscope on channel 1 (both computers)